sampta2023/sampta2023_source/content/excursions.md

 ![Yale's Harkness Tower](http://sampta2023.github.io/uploads/harkness-tower.jpeg)
 *Yale's Harkness Tower, photo by Kincaid MacDonald*

 After witnessing this cluster of collegiate-gothic monuments, you can walk up Hillhouse Avenue, a street shaded by towering elms and stately buildings, which Mark Twain called "the most beautiful street in America."
-At the top is the expanse of shining glass and towering brick students call "Science Hill".
+At the top is the expanse of shining glass and towering brick known to students as "Science Hill".

 # East Rock
 From the conference venue, the East Rock summit is 3.5 miles of mostly flat walking through the Yale campus and then onto paved neighborhood streets.
 There is a short, strenuous climb at the end, ascending 300 vertical feet up a series of giant stone steps.
 The spectacular views from the top look out over New Haven and the Long Island Sound.